 A high water table can lead to pressure building up behind the tiles which will eventually push them off.

-So how do you prevent your pool tiles falling off.
+So how do you prevent your pool tiles from falling off?
 Firstly keep on top of your chemical balance, secondly winterise your pool correctly to protect it from frost damage, keep an eye on cracks and fix them asap.

 Just like red or brown staining, white stains on your pool tiles could be due to minerals in your pool water.
 If you live in a hard water area you will more than likely see calcium deposits on your tiles.
 Calcium levels should be between 200-400ppm.
 Use a descaler or surface cleaner to remove the white calcium stains.